Environmental health practitioner

 - good report-writing skills

-- a strong scientific ability and technical understanding
+- strong scientific reasoning and technical understanding

-- the ability to work independently and as a member of a team
+- the ability to work independently and as part of a team

 - a methodical, careful approach to gathering facts and assessing evidence

-- a flexible approach to work
+- a motivated and flexible approach to work

-- IT skills
+- IT literacy

 Work experience